What's the Windows PowerShell and What to Eat with It? Part 1: Key Features

 Get-Help Get-Command -Examples

-Help in Windows PowerShell is updated by the Update-Help cmdlet.
-If the command line turns out to be too long, the cmdlet arguments can be moved to the next one by writing the service character '`' and pressing Enter - just finishing writing the command on one line and continuing on another will not work.
+Help in Windows PowerShell is updated using the Update-Help cmdlet.
+If a command line becomes too long, the cmdlet arguments can be moved to the next line by typing the "`" symbol and pressing Enterβ€”you can't simply finish typing a command on one line and continue on another.

 Here are some examples of common cmdlets: